Metropolitan area network: Metropolitan Internet exchange points

 In larger cities several local providers may have built a dark fibre MAN backbone.
 In London, the metro Ethernet rings of several providers make up the London MAN infrastructure.
 Like other MANs, the London MAN primarily serves the needs of its urban customers, who typically need a high number of connections with low bandwidth, a fast transit to other MAN providers, as well as high bandwidth access to national and international long-haul providers.
 Within the MAN of larger cities, metropolitan exchange points now play a vital role.
 The London Internet Exchange (LINX) had by 2005 built up several exchange points across the Greater London region.

-Cities that host one of the international Internet Exchanges have become a preferred location for companies and data centres.
-The Amsterdam Internet Exchange (AMS-IX) is the world's second-largest Internet Exchange and has attracted companies to Amsterdam that are dependent on high-speed internet access.
+Cities that host one of the international Internet exchanges have become a preferred location for companies and data centres.
+The Amsterdam Internet Exchange (AMS-IX) is the world's second-largest Internet exchange and has attracted companies to Amsterdam that are dependent on high-speed internet access.
 The Amsterdam metropolitan area network has benefited too from high-speed Internet access.
-Similarly Frankfurt has become a magnet for data centres of international companies because it hosts the non-profit DE-CIX, the largest Internet Exchange in the world.
-DE-CIX has gone on to establish carrier neutral metropolitan Internet Exchanges in New York, Madrid, Dubai, Marseille, Dallas, Hamburg, Munich, Duesseldorf, Berlin, Istanbul, Palermo, Lisbon, Mumbai, Delhi, Kolkata, Chennai, and Moscow.
+Similarly Frankfurt has become a magnet for data centres of international companies because it hosts the non-profit DE-CIX, the largest Internet exchange in the world.
 The business model of the metro DE-CIX is to reduce the transit cost for local carriers by keeping data in the metropolitan area or region, while at the same time allowing long-haul low-latency peering globally with other major MANs.